Nine concrete problems

 Edit materials

 Imported materials rarely match the source.
-You need control without round-tripping back to a DCC tool.
+You need to adjust without round-tripping back to a DCC tool.

 Tweak per channel — Base Color, Metallic, Roughness, Emissive, Opacity.
 Convert to USD Preview Surface or MaterialX.
 Replace individual textures.
 Live preview.